3 Days in Venice: Best Itinerary for First-Time Visitors

 Browse the Shops

-Make your way down some fairly nondescript streets to the main shopping street bisected with a small, straight canal arched over with several small bridges.
-On both sides of the canal, shop after shop after shop marched a good three blocks in both directions—each one crammed to the ceiling with glass.
+Make your way to the main shopping street bisected with a small, straight canal arched over with several small bridges.
+On both sides of the canal, shop after shop after shop extended a good three blocks in both directions—each one crammed to the ceiling with glass.

 Colorful main drag on the island of Murano